xinqian-mit/API_Phonons/Readme.md

 # API_Phonons
 ----
-This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py, Fourthorder.py and quippy for phonon calulations, written by Xin Qian @ MIT. <br />
+This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py, Fourthorder.py and quippy for phonon calulations, written by Xin Qian (CU Boulder, MIT). <br />
 <br />
 This package is developed to make it easy to extract  force constants and phononic properties of any empirical or machine learning potentials, or directly from AIMD data.
-The API_*.py files contains functions for interfacing different packages, while in the directory script/, I provided examples  for computing those different properties including harmonic/thirdorder/fourth force constants, or dielectric tensor, or self-consistently compute force constants renormalized at higher temperatures, which even works for dynamically unstable system with soft phonon modes. <br />
+The API_*.py files contains functions for interfacing different packages,and computing phononic properties.
+This package also provided examples  for computing those different properties including harmonic/thirdorder/fourth force constants, or dielectric tensor, or self-consistently compute force constants renormalized at higher temperatures, which even works for dynamically unstable system with soft phonon modes. <br />
 <br />